shaziwnl/portfolio/README.md

 ### Hello 🌎, I'm Sharang Goel

   - 🎓 Education: Currently a student at UWaterloo, studying Computer Science (Honours with Co-op).
-  - 💼 Work: Currently interning at TD Bank as a Software Developer.
+  - 💼 Work: Currently interning at TD Bank (TD Lab) as a Software Developer.
   - 🌱 Other: Currently expanding my knowledge on AWS